 Cities like New York, Portland, and Seattle have already taken action by banning reusable plastics like straws and bags.
-No matter your city’s policy, take inventory of the items you use everyday to see where you can swap out disposable products—like plastic food utensils, plates, and water bottles—for more eco-friendly options (allow me to introduce you to our sustainable, super comfy, and flattering leak-proof undies.)
+No matter your city’s policy, take inventory of the items you use everyday to see where you can swap out disposable products—like plastic food utensils, plates, and water bottles—for more eco-friendly options (allow me to introduce you to our sustainable, super comfy, and flattering undies for bladder leaks.)

 4. Use green cleaning products

 Making your own cleaning products is slightly more involved than clicking “purchase” on a bottle of Windex online, but mixing basic ingredients like vinegar and water can yield powerful (and non-toxic!) cleaning solutions.
 Plus, homemade products will save you some money and cut back on chemicals and plastic waste being introduced into the environment.

 5. Rethink your diet

 Meatless Mondays are great, but you can also adjust your diet in other ways that will reduce your carbon footprint.
 Including more locally-grown foods from the farmer’s markets or a CSA subscription (maybe even a backyard garden!) in your diet gets around all the plastic bags and packaging you’ll encounter at a grocery store.
 If you *do* find yourself in the grocery store aisles, opt for shopping out of bulk bins and buying organic products.
 Bonus: eating clean is good for your bod, too.

 6. Unplug and recycle electronics